qubitrenegade/qubitrenegade.github.io/_posts/2018-02-01-Chef-Getting-Started.markdown

 ## Introduction

 This does not intend to be a replacement for the tutorials on the [Chef Website](https://learn.chef.io/).
-In fact, I higly recommend reading and working through those tutorials as this blog intends to build on ideas and concepts presented there.
+In fact, I highly recommend reading and working through those tutorials as this blog intends to build on ideas and concepts presented there.
 In fact, most of this guide is based on the [Chef Tutorial](https://learn.chef.io/modules/manage-a-node-chef-server/ubuntu/bring-your-own-system/set-up-your-workstation#/) and [Documentation](https://docs.chef.io/workstation.html) on the same subject.

 This page exists to document my workflows.
 So without further ado.